assaultcube/assaultcube.github.io/README.md

 AC Developers:
-   If you have NEVER changed ANY files within this repository before, then PLEASE ensure you've asked flowtron or RandumKiwi about how things work, before you change files for the first time.
+   If you have NEVER changed ANY files within this repository before, then PLEASE ensure you've asked RandumKiwi or other developer about how things work, before you change files for the first time.

    DO NOT TOUCH ANYTHING UNTIL YOU HAVE!